SAP-archive/i40-aas/README.md

 ## Prerequisites

 You need to install [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).
 Docker Compose comes with Docker if you're on Mac or Windows ([check here for Linux](https://docs.docker.com/compose/install/)).
-Check the installation by executing:
+Check the installation by executing the following:

 ```bash
 $ docker --version